ericthebell/ericthebell.github.io/index.md

 I've worked across entereprise, startups, consultancies, on local and remote teams distributed across San Francisco to Singapore, France to Armenia.
 Right now I'm looking for a distributed team with a culture of intentional collaboration.

-Currently using this site to practice [learning in public](https://www.swyx.io/learn-in-public/), and enjoying the [structure of Jekyll](https://github.com/ericthebell/ericthebell.github.io) as I revamp an archaic [tumblr site](https://ericthebell.info).
+Currently using this site to practice [learning in public](https://www.swyx.io/learn-in-public/) and play around with the [structure of Jekyll](https://github.com/ericthebell/ericthebell.github.io) as I rebuild an archaic tumblr site.

 <hr>